jgrss/geowombat/doc/source/crs.rst

 ============================

 Image projections can be transformed in geowombat using the configuration manager (see :ref:`config`).
-With the configuration manager, the CRS is transformed using :class:`pyproj.crs.CRS <https://pyproj4.github.io/pyproj/dev/api/crs/crs.html>`_ and `virtual warping <https://rasterio.readthedocs.io/en/latest/topics/virtual-warping.html>`_.
+With the configuration manager, the CRS is transformed using `pyproj.crs.CRS <https://pyproj4.github.io/pyproj/dev/api/crs/crs.html>`_ and `virtual warping <https://rasterio.readthedocs.io/en/latest/topics/virtual-warping.html>`_.
 For references, see `Spatial Reference <https://spatialreference.org/>`_ and `epsg.io <http://epsg.io/>`_.

-The CRS can be accessed from the :class:`xarray.DataArray <http://xarray.pydata.org/en/stable/generated/xarray.DataArray.html>`_ attributes.
+The CRS can be accessed from the `xarray.DataArray <http://xarray.pydata.org/en/stable/generated/xarray.DataArray.html>`_ attributes.

 .. ipython:: python